Derk-B/MobileApp/README.md

 - The app is localized, it support 2 languages (Dutch and English).
 This was achieved using the `flutter_localizations`.
 - The styling is mostly defined in the materialApp theme, so a coherent theme is used in the app that can be easily changed.
 - Firebase integration for authentication and database.

+The architecture documentation can be found in [architecture.md](architecture.md).